-Frequent urination with fatigue can also be brought about by diabetes.
+Frequent urination and fatigue can also be brought about by diabetes.
 Diabetes hinders the person’s ability to produce insulin, which is responsible for transferring sugar from the blood to different cells.
 When blood sugar is elevated, a person can suffer from fatigue, frequent urination, constant hunger, constant thirst and blurred vision, among many other symptoms.

 Another cause for the two symptoms can be cystitis, which is a urinary tract or bladder infection, usually from a bacteria called Escherichia coli, or E. coli.
 The body is forced to eliminate bacteria from the body, thus frequent and urgent urination is experienced, with the urine having a cloudy characteristic.
 Nocturia, or the urge to urinate during nighttime, is also an indicator of cystitis.
 Aside from these, a person suffering from cystitis might also have other symptoms, such as fever, fatigue, chills and nausea.

 A type of kidney infection and inflammation called pyelonephritis can also cause frequent urination with fatigue.
 Pyelonephritis is usually an offshoot of cystitis.
 Heavily infected urine that passes through consequently infects the kidneys and spreads the bacteria to the tissues.
 Besides the frequency, a painful or bloody urination can also be experienced for both cystitis and pyelonephritis.